creechy/script-henplus-plugin/README.md

     _henplus    - the HenPlus instance
     _dispatcher - the HenPlus command dispatcher
     _msg        - the HenPlus message printer
-    _args       - the argument list passed to the script

 So for example if you want to automatically do something after connections are made, like enabling auto-commit, you can create a script like